trueheart78/trueheart78.com/resume.md

 * Site: [pandemic.pls.lol][pandemic-goofs]
 * Source: [GitHub][pandemic-goofs-source]

-### Food Tracker (WIP) :hamburger:
+### Food Tracker :hamburger:

 A personalized Ruby application with the Sinatra framework that displays what we have to eat.
-Uses text files to store data, so that it can be edited on-the-go (no database interface required).
+Uses YAML files to store data, so that it can be edited on-the-go (no database interface required).
-Utilizes meta data to help create the illusion of a database.

-_Note: Plans to cache with Redis forthcoming._

 * Site: [food.pls.lol][food-tracker]
 * Source: [GitHub][food-tracker-source]